abertrand13/ee108_finalproject/README.md

 - Multiple song ROMs
 - switch to turn on features (eg echo)
 - Color brightness for amplitude of sine wave (we can probably use the same methods here as we're using for decay in dynamics)

+#### Miscellania
+- Be careful with what you do to the repo.
+Ie, "git rm -r ." probably isn't the best idea.